 docker runwhich you did using the alpine image that you downloaded.
 A list of running containers can be seen using the

 - Docker daemon - The background service running on the host that manages building, running and distributing Docker containers.

 - Docker client - The command line tool that allows the user to interact with the Docker daemon.

-Where do images get pulled from by default?
+Where do images get pulled from by default when not found locally?

 - ( ) There is no default